Knoxville Hospital Bedsore Attorney

 Bedsores are ulcers in the skin which form when a person has been sitting or lying in a position for a long time.
 The pressure restricts blood flow to a spot of the skin, which is damaged and might even die.
 Once an ulcer forms, it will only grow deeper and affect underlying tissue unless doctors treat it promptly.

-At Brezina Law, PLLC we have met with countless patients who suffered a bedsore.
+At Atkins Brezina, PLLC we have met with countless patients who suffered a bedsore.
 These are fairly common injuries in hospitals, but they can cause many complications.
 Reach out to our Knoxville hospital bedsore attorney today to find out if you can sue.

 Hospitals Should Prevent Bedsores